Note: The description for 1975-1979 is based on the personal recollections of Barry Borsellino (click here) and Jack Brannigan (click here).

 In 1976 the group’s numbers continued to grow and they finally found a field to call home.
 In January, Barry Borsellino moved to a house on Dearbourne Avenue near Broadview.
 This was a short walk to the baseball field at Riverdale Park East.
 It was a modest baseball venue with a dirt infield, a backstop, and a single bench for each side.
 There were no fences.
 The park was located within walking distance to Cabbagetown and Riverdale, 2SLGBTQ people increasingly moved into these neighbourhoods in the 1960s and 1970s.
 It was easy to attract new players by using personal networks and word of mouth.

 No one held the permit, Barry and the others would arrive early each Sunday to claim the field.
 After a full day of playing ball, many of the players walked along the trail across the Don River toward Parliament Street to gather at a bar for drinks.
 That autumn, Barry, Warren Shepell, and Jack Brannigan followed the same route to mark the end of the season.
-As they approached the bridge, the three friends discussed the idea of organizing this growing group of softball players into an organized league.
-They agreed Barry was in the best position to lead the new league as commissioner and they immediately began the work of recruiting new players for the next season.
+As they approached the bridge, the three friends discussed the idea of organizing this growing group of softball players into a league.
+They agreed Barry was in the best position to lead as commissioner and they immediately began the work of recruiting new players for the next season.

 1977

-First, they needed to pick a name for the league.
-They were concerned that if they were obvious about being a gay league the city might decline their permit request.
+By March 1977, Barry, Warren, and Jack had compiled a list of over 80 potential players, around 60 followed through with signing up.
+They divided the players into four teams with basic names: A, B, C, and D. They decided to return to Riverdale Park, but this time on the improved west side diamond.
+Warren volunteered to obtain the permits, but first they needed to pick a name for the league.
+They were concerned if it was obvious it was a gay league the permit might be declined.
 This was a legitimate fear, at the time there were no human rights protections in place on the basis of sexual orientation.
 Discrimination was widespread.
-They chose to name themselves the Cabbagetown Professional Group Softball League (CPGSL).
-The “G” for group was to be a double-entendre for “gay”, and the addition of “professional” was meant to highlight their respectability.
+They chose the name Cabbagetown Professional Group Softball League (CPGSL).
+The “G” for group was meant to have the double meaning of “gay”, and the addition of “professional” was meant to create an aura of respectability.
 Hoping to impress the city officials, Warren sent the permit application by taxi.
 It worked.
-With the teams set and the fields secured, the CPGSL was ready for its 1977 season.

 1978